RubyLearning/blog/content/post/2015/03/15/core_ruby_batch_60.md

   <hr />

   <p>
-    Download <a href="http://rubylearning.com/data/AdviceRuby.zip">&#8216;Advice for Ruby Beginners&#8217;</a> as a .zip file.
+    Download <a href="http://rubylearning.com/data/AdviceRuby.zip">'Advice for Ruby Beginners'</a> as a .zip file.
   </p>

   <p class="update">
     Here is what <b>Sandra Randall (Butler)</b>, a participant who just graduated, has to say &#8211; &#8220;You kindly offered me the opportunity to join your Ruby course.
-I&#8217;m new to development and found the course, even though basic for programmers, a little tricky for me.
+I'm new to development and found the course, even though basic for programmers, a little tricky for me.
 I managed to complete all of the assessments and really learnt a lot.
 Thank you very much for the opportunity.
-It has really given me the push I needed to learn Ruby and I&#8217;m currently treading my way through both the pickaxe and Agile Development books and enjoying it.
-I&#8217;ve recently been offered a position as a Junior Systems Developer at a local Software house in South Africa &#8211; all thanks to the push you gave me which gave me the motivation and drive to get going.&#8221;
+It has really given me the push I needed to learn Ruby and I'm currently treading my way through both the pickaxe and Agile Development books and enjoying it.
+I've recently been offered a position as a Junior Systems Developer at a local Software house in South Africa &#8211; all thanks to the push you gave me which gave me the motivation and drive to get going.&#8221;
   </p>

   <h3>
-    What&#8217;s Ruby?
+    What's Ruby?
   </h3>

   <p>